-A long-lived asset is tested for impairment whenever events or changes in circumstances indicate that its carrying value amount may not be recoverable.
-An impairment loss is recognized when the carrying amount of the asset exceeds the sum of the undiscounted cash flows resulting from its use and eventual disposition.
-The impairment loss is measured as the amount by which the carrying amount of the long-lived assets exceeds its fair value.
+A long-lived asset will be tested for impairment whenever events or changes in circumstances indicate that its carrying value amount may not be recoverable.
+An impairment loss will be recognized when the carrying amount of the asset exceeds the sum of the undiscounted cash flows resulting from its use and eventual disposition.
+The impairment loss will be measured as the amount by which the carrying amount of the long-lived assets exceeds its fair value.